TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.6 =
+* Added count of links to moderate in top-level Link Library menu item
+* Added dashboard widget to display count of links to moderate

 = 5.5.9.1 =
 * Changed WP 3.5 support code to force presence of Link Manager if Link Library is installed and activated